jlowy95/etl-project/README.md

 ### `bazaarify.py`

 This is our main function.
 It calls functions from the extract, transform, and load modules to perform the complete ETL process.

+### `config.py`

+This is our private/unique path and variable file.
+It holds the following items as formatted:
+	* path_to_chromedriver - the local and appropriate file path to 'chromedriver.exe'

 ## The ETL process